daniela20/twitta/README.md

 The following **additional** features are implemented:

-- [ ] Retweet/favorite counts and icons update immediately on click, no refresh needed.
+- [x] Retweet/favorite counts and icons update immediately on click, no refresh needed.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. Making URL's clickable.
-2.
+2. Implementing reply.

 ## Video Walkthrough